 - If you went 63 days or more without Part D or other creditable prescription drug coverage after you were first eligible to enroll in Part D, our plan will count the number of full months you didn't have coverage.
 The penalty is 1% for every month that you did not have creditable coverage.
 For example, if you go 14 months without coverage, the penalty percentage will be 14%. - Then Medicare determines the amount of the average monthly plan premium for Medicare drug plans in the nation from the previous year (national base beneficiary premium).
-For 2026 this average premium amount was \$38.99. - To calculate your monthly penalty, multiply the penalty percentage by the national base beneficiary premium and round it to the nearest 10 cents.
-In the example here, it would be 14% times \$38.99, which equals \$5.46.
-This rounds to \$5.50.
-This amount would be added to the monthly plan premium for someone with a Part D late enrollment penalty.
+For 2025 this average premium amount was \$36.78.
+This amount may change for 2026. - To calculate your monthly penalty, multiply the penalty percentage by the national base beneficiary premium and round it to the nearest 10 cents.
+In the example here, it would be 14% times \$36.78, which equals \$5.14.
+This rounds to \$5.10.
+This amount would be added to the monthly plan premium for someone with a Part D late enrollment penalty. - The SEIB currently pays the penalty for you if you are enrolled in this group sponsored plan.